 You can use Philo on a growing number of devices.
 At present, Philo can be streamed on Apple TV, Roku, Android TV, Amazon Fire TV, and iOS devices, such as the iPhone or iPad.
 You can also watch Philo online through a web browser on your Windows or Mac computer.
 Recently, Philo also added support for 4th gen and later Apple TV devices.

 However, there are still no smart TV apps are available, and there are no apps for popular gaming devices.
-Confusingly, Philo still has no Android app at this time either, meaning Android users will have to watch on their mobile devices through the web browser.
+Confusingly, Philo still has no Chromecast at this time either, meaning Chromecast users will have to watch on their mobile devices through the web browser.
 That option causes significant battery drain, so it’s not preferable.
+Philo does have an Android app and is on Android TV.

 Philo technically offers an unlimited DVR.
 Using “Saved shows”, you can record any show, either live or scheduled, for later playback, and you can keep your shows for up to 30 days.